SummerSlam (2004): Storylines

 The main feud heading into SummerSlam on the Raw brand was between Chris Benoit and Randy Orton, with the two feuding over the World Heavyweight Championship.
 At Vengeance, Benoit defeated Triple H to retain the title.
 On the July 26 episode of Raw, Orton won a 20-man battle royal, last eliminating Chris Jericho, to become the number one contender to the title at SummerSlam.
 Also that night, Benoit defeated Triple H in a 60-minute Iron Man match to retain the title with the help of Eugene.
 On the August 2 episode of Raw, Evolution (Orton, Batista, and Ric Flair) defeated Benoit, Edge, and Jericho in a six man tag team match when Orton pinned Benoit following an RKO.
-On the August 9 episode of Raw, Benoit defeated Orton and Triple H in a Handicap match by disqualification.
+On the August 9 episode of Raw, Benoit defeated Orton and Triple H in a handicap match by disqualification.

 The primary feud on the SmackDown! brand was between John "Bradshaw" Layfield (JBL) and The Undertaker, over the WWE Championship.
 JBL had won the title two months prior at The Great American Bash by defeating then-champion Eddie Guerrero in a Texas Bullrope match.
 On the July 22 episode of SmackDown!, JBL defeated a jobber to retain the title.
-After the match, Undertaker came out and challenged JBL to a match at SummerSlam.
-On the August 5 episode of SmackDown!, as JBL called out Undertaker, a midget wrestler came out and began to imitate the real Undertaker.
+After the match, The Undertaker came out and challenged JBL to a WWE Championship match at SummerSlam.
+On the August 5 episode of SmackDown!, as JBL called out The Undertaker, a midget wrestler came out and began to imitate the real Undertaker.
 The real Undertaker came out shortly afterwards and attacked JBL, until Orlando Jordan came out to help him.
-On the August 12 episode of SmackDown!, Undertaker defeated Jordan by disqualification after JBL interfered and executed a Clothesline from Hell on Undertaker.
+On the August 12 episode of SmackDown!, The Undertaker defeated Jordan by disqualification after JBL interfered and executed a Clothesline from Hell on The Undertaker.